woeplanet-data/whereonearth-state/README.md

 It's still a bit of a moving target, specifically formatting and normalizing ket names in the `properties` hash.
 For example, all the NE property keys are prefixed with `ne:`.
-Most but not all the records have NE geometries associated with them.

-Suggestions and gentle cluebats are absolutely welcome.
+Currently only about half the total number of WOE records have NE geometries associated with them.
+Some of that is simply because the WOE ID for a name (and ISO code) for a region in NE was not able to be derived using the Flickr geocoder.

+The list of regions that still need to be geocoded is located in `meta/states-needs-woeid.csv`.

 The long version
 --